MattSimpson76/DuplicateFilter/Readme.md

 Input data is read in from test_data/org_names.json.
 The reduced list is saved in the same directory.

 ## Parameters
-Takes three parameters, in order.
+Takes three command-line parameters, in order.
 |                |                         ||
 |----------------|-------------------------------|-----------------------------|
 |Similarity threshold|int, 0-100 range; default 92            |Determines how similar names must be to be considered duplicates; 0 is most permissive, 100 least           |